ATTENTION DEFICIT DISORDER

 mental pictures in order to make sense of information, and

-affects us in various ways.
-Have you ever noticed, you can't look
+information, and this affects us in various ways.
+Have you ever noticed,

-at a waiter while he's describing that day's specials, and retain
+you can't look at a waiter while he's describing that day's

-all the information?
-This happens because your mind's
+specials, and retain all the information?
+This happens because your

-choice.
-Lowering or closing your eyes as you listen, lets your brain
+easily make your choice.
+Lowering or closing your eyes as you listen,

-do what it does best (and no, it's not rude).
-By the way, foreign/subtitled
+lets your brain do what it does best (and no, it's not rude).
+By the

 forms of learning are linear.
 People with ADD/ADHD have a non-linear